Pirate radio: Free radio

-In Europe, in addition to adopting the term free radio, supportive listeners of what had been called pirate radio adopted the term 'offshore radio, which was usually the term used by the owners of the marine broadcasting stations.

-More recently the term "free radio" implied that the broadcasts were commercial-free and the station was there only for the output, be it a type of music or spoken opinion.
-In this context, 'pirate' radio thus refers to stations that do advertise and plug various gigs and raves.

-Pirate radio by geographical area

-Since this subject covers national territories, international waters and international airspace, the only effective way to treat this subject is on a country by country, international waters and international airspace basis.
-Because the laws vary, the interpretation of the term pirate radio also varies considerably.

 Propaganda broadcasting

 Propaganda broadcasting may be authorized by the government at the transmitting site, but may be considered unwanted or illegal by the government of the intended reception area.
 Propaganda broadcasting conducted by national governments against the interests of other national governments has created radio jamming stations transmitting noises on the same frequency to prevent reception of the incoming signal.
 While the United States transmitted its programs towards the Soviet Union, which attempted to jam them, in 1970 the government of the United Kingdom decided to employ a jamming transmitter to drown out the incoming transmissions from the commercial station Radio North Sea International, which was based aboard the motor vessel (MV) Mebo II anchored off southeast England in the North Sea.
 Other examples of this type of unusual broadcasting include the USCGC Courier (WAGR-410), a United States Coast Guard cutter which both originated and relayed broadcasts of the Voice of America from an anchorage at the Greek island of Rhodes to Soviet bloc countries.
 Balloons have been flown above Key West, Florida, to support the TV transmissions of TV Martí, which are directed at Cuba (the Cuban government jams the signals).
 Military broadcasting aircraft have been flown over Vietnam, Iraq, and many other nations by the United States Air Force.